 BMO Family Office

 The investment community has added to the drumbeat for diversity.
 Some of the world’s largest asset managers have explicitly called for more women on the boards of the companies that they invest in.
-Among Fortune 1000 companies, women hold less than 20% of the seats, according to the nonprofit 2020 Women on Boards.
+Among Fortune 100 companies, women hold fewer than 30% of the seats, according to research by Deloitte.2

 But if you have gained significant executive experience in your career or are on track to do so, you may be more prepared than you think.
 Joining a board and participating in corporate governance could be the natural next step in your career and a prestigious opportunity to elevate your profile and showcase your skill set.
 The following questions will evaluate whether joining a board is right for you, and help identify the right board for the unique expertise and experience that you would bring to the boardroom.